-- Conditioned space means a space within a building, including a ceiling or under-floor supply air plenum or return air plenum, where the environment is likely, by the intended use of the space, to have its temperature controlled by air-conditioning, but does not include- - (a) a non-habitable room of a Class 2 building or Class 4 part of a building in which a heater with a capacity of not more than 1.2 kW or 4.3 MJ/hour provides the air-conditioning; or - (b) a space in a Class 6, 7, 8 or 9b building where the input energy to an air-conditioning system is not more than 15 W/m2 or 15 J/s.m2 (54 KJ/hour.m2). - Construction activity actions means actions due to stacking of building materials or the use of equipment, including cranes and trucks, during construction or actions which may be induced by floor to floor propping. - Critical radiant flux means the critical heat flux at extinguishment as determined by AS ISO 9239.1.

-Curtain wall means a non-loadbearing external wall that is not a panel wall.

-Deemed-to-Satisfy Provisions means provisions which are deemed to satisfy the Performance Requirements.
+- Conditioned space means a space within a building, including a ceiling or under-floor supply air plenum or return air plenum, where the environment is likely, by the intended use of the space, to have its temperature controlled by air-conditioning, but does not include- - (a) a non-habitable room of a Class 2 building or Class 4 part of a building in which a heater with a capacity of not more than 1.2 kW or 4.3 MJ/hour provides the airconditioning; or - (b) a space in a Class 6, 7, 8 or 9b building where the input energy to an air-conditioning system is not more than 15 W/m2 or 15 J/s.m2 (54 KJ/hour.m2); or - (c) a lift shaft. - Construction activity actions means actions due to stacking of building materials or the use of equipment, including cranes and trucks, during construction or actions which may be induced by floor to floor propping. - Critical radiant flux means the critical heat flux at extinguishment as determined by AS ISO 9239.1. - Curtain wall means a non-loadbearing external wall that is not a panel wall. - Deemed-to-Satisfy Provisions means provisions which are deemed to satisfy the Performance Requirements. - Deemed-to-Satisfy Solution means a method of satisfying the Deemed-to-Satisfy Provisions. - Defined flood event (DFE) means the flood event selected for the management of flood hazard for the location of specific development as determined by the appropriate authority. - Defined flood level (DFL) means the flood level associated with a defined flood event relative to a specified datum.